heyzameer/Brototype-MERN/React/Episode 05 - Let's get Hooked/Theory/Episode 05 - Theory.md

 A: In React version 16.8, React introduced a new pattern called Hooks.
 React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
 Hooks can be stateful and can manage side-effects.
 Hooks allow you to reuse stateful logic without changing your component hierarchy.
 This makes it easy to share Hooks among many components or with the community.

+// * React Hook -> A normal JavaScript function which is given to us by React (or) Normal JS utility functions

+//*React Hooks are functions that let you use state and other React features in functional components.

+// * In React, state is an object that holds data or information about a component and determines how that component behaves or renders

+// * In React, **props** (short for "properties") are read-only inputs passed from a parent component to a child component to customize or configure it.

+// * useState() - Super Powerful variable
+// * useEffect() -

+//* wheneever state variable changes react re renders the component

 ### React provides a bunch of standard in-built hooks:

 - useState: To manage states.
 Returns a stateful value and an updater function to update it.